-&lt;sup>1 Providing Court Reminders and Transportation Services for Justice-Impacted Youth through JCOD's Justice Connect Support Center from the court.
+1 Providing Court Reminders and Transportation Services for Justice-Impacted Youth through JCOD's Justice Connect Support Center youth inform them of this change, or they are granted special access to youth case files from the court.
 Therefore, JCOD would rely on youth, youth's parent/guardian, or youth's service providers to refer youth to sign up for court reminders and transportation services, and to put in amended reminder requests if court dates change, and to schedule for future court dates.
 In order to move forward with providing youth with these services through JCSC, JCOD would need to develop an updated screening questionnaire to determine how to process the call.
 They would need to work with County Counsel to determine the content of the questionnaire and the process for obtaining proper consent, based on who is calling - the youth, the youth's parent or guardian, or a service provider that works with the youth.

-&lt;sup>2 https://file.lacounty.gov/SDSInter/bos/supdocs/201815.pdf
+2 https://file.lacounty.gov/SDSInter/bos/supdocs/201815.pdf